While this natural Danish finish looks beautiful, it’s high-maintenance.

 You may be surprised to learn that a quite popular finish for furniture and floors in Denmark, and other northern European countries, is soap.
 I lived in Denmark for two years in the mid-1970s and have visited many times since.
 I’ve seen a lot of beautiful furniture finished with soap.

 The wood used is always solid because excessive contact with water could lift veneer.
 It’s also always light in color: usually white oak, ash, beech, maple or pine.
 A soap finish deadens the rich colors of darker woods such as cherry and walnut.

 Not just any soap works, only natural soap flakes.
 Ivory Flakes, which are no longer available, was an example.
 Now we have to import the flakes.
-(See Supplies for a few sources.)
+(See below.)

 The look is very thin, similar to oil or wax, but with no color and no shine.
 An oil finish adds a yellow/orange coloring, and both oil and wax add shine.
 A soap finish is totally flat.
 It looks as if there’s no finish at all, but it’s better than no finish because it resists stains.

 Before you read further, I must caution that, though beautiful, inexpensive, environmentally friendly and extremely easy to apply, a soap finish is high-maintenance, considerably more so than oil or wax.
 Reapplication could be required as often as once a month on high-use surfaces such as tabletops.
 So the person responsible for the care must be willing to devote the effort or the finish will become unattractive quite quickly.

 The reason natural soap flakes work (and detergent doesn’t) is that the flakes thicken when dissolved in boiling water and get fairly hard after the water evaporates; it’s about the same hardness as an oil/varnish blend after a puddle has cured on a non-porous surface for a month or two.
 You can still dig your fingernail into the soap, but it hardens enough to seal the pores in wood from quick penetration by stains.